sibisai/Workday-Alerts/README.md

 ## Description

-Workday Alerts is a SwiftUI iOS app that automatically schedules local reminders for:
+Workday Alerts is a SwiftUI iOS app that automatically schedules local alerts for:

 - ⏰ Clock‑out for lunch
 - ⏰ Clock‑in after a fixed 30 m break